I love living in the Netherlands but despite having many similarities to life in the UK there are certain things that I still needed to get used to.

 8. The great outdoors!

-- They do this really well and everything comes very natural to most people – I love this way of life for the kids!
+They do this really well and everything comes very naturally to most people – I love this way of life for the kids!

 9. The overwhelming desire to over-spice everything!